 Christmas Charity at Benham in 1802

-When Elizabeth Craven moved back to Benham in Berkshire with her second husband the Margrave of Anspach they were determined to be good landowners and popular with the local community.
+When Elizabeth Craven moved back to Benham in Berkshire with her second husband, the retired Margrave of Anspach, they were determined to be good landowners and popular with the local community.
 Christmas charity on a lavish scale was part of this.
-At Christmas 1802 they donated food, drink and warm clothing to fifty six poor families in the neighbourhood.
+At Christmas 1802 they donated food, drink and warm clothing to no less than fifty-six poor families in the neighbourhood.
+The stockings must have been warm because "worsted" is a high quality woollen fabric.
+And apparently they did this every year.

 This must have been all the more welcome since the prolonged wars of the Napoleonic period had caused shortages, price inflation and hardship for the poor.